LesFerch/WinSetView/README.md

 **Note**: Clicking **Submit** will apply the registry setting changes and restart Explorer.
 Do not click Submit when Explorer is busy copying/moving/deleting files.

+**IMPORTANT**: Be sure to click the **Options** button and review the items on that page and adjust as necessary.
+The selections are read from the INI file for rapid re-application.
+Your current settings are NOT detected.

 For complete details, please see the [manual](./Manual.md).

 ### Step 1: Select Your Interface Language (Optional)